KroneDev22/Projects/README.md

 #### **About the game**
+- Made in Unity, as part of assessment.
 - Fast paced, high score, time trial.
 - Two different types of minigames (messes), with 3 difficulty variants each.
 - Player has access to one tool per mess type (Broom = piles, mop = spills)